 They arranged, as they knew she would have wished, a ceremony which incorporated remembrance and gaiety.
 So great was the number of mourners that the chapel could not hold them.
 The Dean of St. Asaph led the service and his daughter, a friend of our niece, played her harp.
 Readings were given by Jac’s partners past and present and by her children, sister and friends.
 Continue reading

-This is the photograph of our sister, Jac (first left) with her children — taken in Spain — to which we referred in the blog.
-Jim Perrin obliterated the face of the son for whom he had conceived his extraordinary hatred, but later Jac’s “Welsh” sister took the negative and had it re-printed for her.
-It is we think, a really lovely photograph, capturing an idyllic moment in their lives together – and minus Jim Perrin’s vile and despicable “blacking out”.
+This is the photograph of our sister, Jac (first left) with her children — taken in Spain — to which we referred in our previous post.
+Jim Perrin had obliterated with a felt-tip pen the face of the son for whom he had conceived his extraordinary hatred: but later Jac’s ‘Welsh’ sister took away the negative and had it re-printed for her.
+It is we think, a really lovely photograph, capturing an idyllic moment in their lives together — before Jim Perrin’s ill-fated presence in their family home (and minus his vile and despicable ‘blacking out’).

 Not for nothing was Jac’s workroom known as ‘the cold-room’ — it was utterly perishing in the colder months!
 But she produced a remarkable body of work there nevertheless and her growing reputation as a stained-glass artist brought her many commissions.
 Apart from her miniature items such as dream-catchers and representations of the Buddha, she was regularly commissioned to produce other pieces — for instance doors and stained-glass windows for homes, as well as requests from the ecclesiastical world: despite the scale of these larger works, the beautiful delicacy and precision still shone through; as well as a whimsical sense of humour in the panels she designed for combination with the sensory musical instruments which her partner constructed for children’s play areas and which have given such pleasure to so many…